Lauren Boebert

 A member of the Republican Party, Boebert is known for her gun rights advocacy.
 In 2020, she defeated 5-term incumbent Scott Tipton in an upset victory in the primaries of Colorado's 3rd congressional district and went on to win the general election over Democratic nominee Diane Mitsch Bush.
 In Congress, Boebert has associated herself with the conservative Republican Study Committee, the right-wing Freedom Caucus, of which she became the communications chair in January 2022, and the pro-gun Second Amendment Caucus.
 She won reelection in 2022 by a narrow margin of 546 votes against former Aspen City Council member Adam Frisch.
 Boebert was reelected to a third term in 2024 after switching to run in Colorado's 4th congressional district.

-Boebert's views are broadly considered far-right, a label she rejects.
-She is an ally and supporter of president Donald Trump and supports Trump's unsubstantiated claims that the 2020 election was stolen from him and voted to overturn its results during the Electoral College vote count.
+Boebert's views are considered far-right, a label she rejects.
+She is an ally and supporter of president Donald Trump and supports Trump's claim that the 2020 election was stolen from him and voted to overturn its results during the Electoral College vote count.
 She has also promoted the QAnon conspiracy theory.
 Boebert opposes transitioning to green energy, COVID-19 mask and vaccine mandates, abortion, sex education, gender-affirming surgery for minors, and same-sex marriage.
 She advocates an isolationist foreign policy but supports closer ties with Israel for religious reasons.
 A self-described born-again Christian, Boebert has said that she is "tired of this separation of church and state junk" and argued for greater church power and influence in government decision-making.